thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ### Option #3: Perform Rollback using on-demand remediation

 Another option is to create a Remediation, with the following command: `DISM /Online /Initiate-OSUninstall /Quiet` - Don't assign the remediation to any group, it can be used on-demand using the [new remediation on-demand feature](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#run-a-remediation-script-on-demand-preview).
 Be aware that when the rollback triggers, it will trigger an abrupt reboot on the end-users device, without any warning.
 If this is a problem, there are ways we can send notifications etc. using PowerShell, before triggering the rollback from command line.
 I will not cover that here.

+## Final words

+There is many different ways to apply the reg key to override the HW requirements and also a plethora of different ways to trigger the Windows 11 update assistant or just the setup.exe from the Windows 11 ISO.
+GPOs, Logon Scripts, Task sequence, On-Demand remediation etc. - This is just one way to do it.
+The key is to just navigate the different options and weighing the pros/cons for your organization.

+Otherwise be aware that if the update attempts to apply but fails, you can actually fetch that from the registry.
+Use the following command in PowerShell to detect if an update has been applied but failed: `Get-ItemPropertValue -Path 'HKLM:\SYSTEM\Setup\MoSetup\Tracking' -Name 'FailureCount'
+One thing that could be worth setting up is a Remediation that detect for the FailureCount and outputs it to the console, to get an overview of how many times the upgrade failed to apply, and then you could consider doing manual checks and perhaps excluding it from getting the upgrade.

+I hope you found this blog useful, and I sincerely hope you won't need it and you will find yourself in a position to replace the aging hardware instead.
+Imagine the hardware that doesn't support Windows 11 is slowly coming up to 8 years old now.